mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 18 Feb 2021 - recorded 8 videos for 05 and... it's done! onto polishing the GitHub
 * 17 Feb 2021 - recorded 10 videos for 05! going to finish tomorrow 🚀
 * 16 Feb 2021 - polished slides for 05 and started recording videos, got 7 videos done for 05
 * 15 Feb 2021 - finished videos for 04, now preparing to record for 05!